-He first emerged in the late 1980s and early 1990s through stealing advertising posters by unlocking the glass panels at the bus stops and phone booths, adding his own graphics in acrylic paint, and returning them to their natural habitat.
+KAWS first emerged at the street and contemporary art scene in the late 1980s and early 1990s through stealing advertising posters by unlocking the glass panels at the bus stops and phone booths, adding his own graphics in acrylic paint, and returning them to their natural habitat.
 Over time, the artist had transitioned from this earlier graffiti career to creating highly-coveted limited edition prints, sculptures and toys that transform imagery from popular culture with his own unique twist.
 Following the extraordinary ascent, this celebrated graffiti maker, painter, illustrator, sculptor, toymaker, and product designer has become an arts world phenomenon of sorts.
 Moving beyond the sphere of the exclusive art market, KAWS managed to occupy a more complex global market.

 Bearing many of the stylistic hallmarks of Pop Art, KAWS repeats iconic imagery is an attempt to make works universally understood, transcending both language and culture.
 He is famous for reworking many familiar television and cartoon icons into forms that draw on the tradition of abstract painting, such as characters from The Simpsons, the Michelin Man, the Smurfs, and even SpongeBob SquarePants.
 KAWS' COMPANION, the Mickey Mouse-inspired character with signature a skull-and-crossbones head, crossed eyes and white gloves, is certainly the artist's most iconic creation.
 The Christie's associate specialist Noah Davis described KAWS as omnivorous, adding that "no cartoon is safe from being consumed and turned into KAWS."

-In the past year, the market for the artist exploded, with his works generating a total of $33.8 million at auction in 2018 – a 113 percent increase from the previous year, and his average sale price nearly doubling, from $42,272 in 2017 to $82,063 last year.
-On November 15th, the artist’s auction record was broken three times in a single night.
-However, the art advisor and publisher Josh Baer warns that it is that type of art where the collectors should be prepared “to take one or two zeroes off in 20 years” when they prepare to sell.
+In the past year, the market for KAWS exploded, with his works generating a total of $33.8 million at auction in 2018 - a 113 percent increase from the previous year, and his average sale price nearly doubling, from $42,272 in sold work in 2017 to $82,063 last year.
+On November 15th, the artist's auction record was broken three times in a single night.
+However, the art advisor and publisher Josh Baer warns that it is that type of art where the collectors should be prepared "to take one or two zeroes off in 20 years" when they prepare to sell.

 "It’s an interesting phenomenon that KAWS’ work can be a colossal sculpture or an art piece in museum, an art figure or an affordable t-shirt," says SK, the curator of AllRightsReserved.
 "He becomes a culture and connect with everyone."